MikixIT/poke-quiz/README.md

 API: https://pokeapi.co/ X

 ℹ️ Overview
 I'm excited to present my latest project: Pokémon Quiz!
 This app is a fun quiz that tests your knowledge of Pokémon.
-You can compete with other fans to see who is the real Pokémon expert and climb our leaderboard!
+You can compete with other fans to see who is the real Pokémon expert!

 🔨 Technologies Used
 To create the Pokémon Quiz, I used the following technologies: